sitimuth12/Clicked-Ads-Notification/README.md

 By using the confusion matrix, it is obtained that the resulting Random Forest model is very good.
 We can see the prediction error (purple cells) is very small (top right and bottom left).

-## Business Insight & Recomendations
+## Business Insight & Recommendations
 Insight:
 1. The data obtained has 2 user segments, namely active user and non-active user segments.
     - Active users have the criteria of frequently using the internet, frequently visiting a product's website, having a relatively young age and high income.